statelyai/xstate/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to XState!
-Contributions like you make this project possible, and we welcome any contributions to the code base and the documentation.
+Contributors like you make this project possible, and we welcome any contributions to the code base and the documentation.

 There are several ways you can contribute to XState: